Derivatives house category:

-Banks nominating themselves for derivatives house of the year should be strong in at least three asset classes.
-Case studies detailing how the bank has best met the needs of clients should play a large part in the submissions.
+Dealers nominating themselves for derivatives house of the year should be strong in at least three asset classes.
+Case studies detailing how the dealer has best met the needs of clients should play a large part in the submissions.
 Tactical and strategic adaptation to regulatory change will be important, as will discussion of new technology initiatives - and risk management, as always, is a key criterion.
 Submissions have to include details of risk management processes and systems, how the firm reacted to difficult market conditions and to regulation, and granular detail on performance.
 We will require evidence to back up claims.
 In addition, customer references should be included - they have often made the difference in deciding the winner.

 - Interest rate derivatives house of the year

 - Currency derivatives house of the year

 As above, submissions should include case studies and key deals.
 Firms should include details of risk management processes and systems, technology initiatives, engagement with and adaptation to regulatory change, and granular detail on performance.
 We will require evidence to back up claims.
 As well as meeting with the relevant heads of desk, we may also need to meet risk managers – market risk, counterparty risk, XVA – and may need a demonstration of risk systems.
 We will need client references, including names, numbers and email addresses.
 There's no limit to the number of categories dealers can make submissions in.

 The traditional derivatives market-making model is evolving, and this award has been launched to reflect that.
 Candidates could pitch an agency business, liquidity sourcing algos, pre- or post-trade TCA, execution advisory teams – or anything of that ilk.
 Pitches should explain why the topic is innovative and show how it either improves efficiency for the bank or helps clients.